AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 Support for Windows 11 22H2 added in the new beta version.

 Windows 11 ver.
 22H2 (fresh installation) turns off by default Software Restriction Policies.
 So, SimpleWindowsHardening ver.
-2.0.0.1 (and prior) cannot use SRP (restrictions from the left panel in H_C ).
+2.0.0.1 (and prior) cannot use the SWH options related to SRP.
 This issue is corrected in the new beta version.
 The new beta version can also work with enabled Smart App Control.